 With a professional press release, some engaging guest posts, and an eye-catching media kit, you can capture media attention when it matters most.
 By submitting this content to the right media outlets and startup directories, Pressfarm can help you feature in relevant search results across search engines.

-By combining a custom media list from us with our media database of 1 million+ journalist, bloggers, and influencers, you can connect with the best media contacts in your niche.
+By combining a custom media list from us with our media database of 1 million+ journalists, bloggers, and influencers, you can connect with the best media contacts in your niche.
 With Pressfarm, you can do the kind of media outreach that puts your brand on the map.